TravelTechCode/LegoUseCase/README.md

 Key Benefits of bgRFC over STARTING NEW TASK is the bgRFC has inbuilt retry mechanism.

-✅ Option B: Use SAP Event Mesh for Messaging
+✅ Option B: Raise data event and Use SAP Event Mesh to subscribe

+To send batch job data entries from the SAP ECC system into an external system (e.g., AWS), using an event-driven approach.

+The ECC system writes to a custom table (`zbatch_data`), and a custom event is raised.
+This custom event is registerd as an outbound topic to event mesh.

 🔗 Flow

 Data is inserted in `zbatch_data`.

-Topic subscription on creation of entries in the custom table.(here the feasibility needs to be checked)
+Raise Event.

 AWS is subscribed to the topic(ECC Batch job data) Event Mesh .

 AWS handles the message asynchronously.

-🔧 Setup Requirements
+🔧 Setup Requirements<br>

 SAP Event Mesh service on BTP

 SAP ECC connected via SAP Cloud Connector